 There is a temporary increase to the threshold at which creditors can issue a statutory demand on a company and the time companies have to respond to statutory demands they receive.
 This includes temporary relief for directors from any personal liability for trading while insolvent, and providing temporary flexibility in the Corporations Act 2001 to provide temporary and targeted relief from provisions of the Act.

-The Government is temporarily increasing the current minimum threshold for creditors issuing a statutory demand on a company under the Corporations Act 2001 from $2,000 to $20,000.
-This will apply for six months.
+The Government is temporarily increasing the current minimum threshold for creditors issuing a statutory demand on a company under the Corporations Act 2001 from $2,000 to $20,000 until 30 September 2020.

 Companies are encouraged to continue to trade through the crisis with the aim of returning to viability when it has passed.
-Directors will be relieved of their duty to prevent insolvent trading and associated personal liability for six months.
+Directors will be relieved of their duty to prevent insolvent trading and associated personal liability until 30 September 2020.
 The temporary relief will apply to debts incurred in the ordinary course of business.
 The debts incurred remain payable.

 For full details visit: Temporary relief for financially distressed businesses